snap-one/docs-driverworks-proxyprotocol/source/includes/67_lock_proxy_commands/_11-REQUESTUSERS.md

 ## REQUEST USERS

-This command results in the Protocol Notification `USERS` being sent from the Protocol to the Proxy.
+This command results in the Protocol Notification [`USERS`][1] being sent from the Protocol to the Proxy.

 ### Signature